-B. Scientific Aspects of Common Musculoskeletal Diseases
+B. Musculoskeletal Diseases: Applied Clinical Sciences

 This module covers the breadth of clinical challenges facing rheumatologists and orthopaedic surgeons - from the most common conditions to unusual skeletal dysplasias, from paediatrics to tropical musculoskeletal disease and from malignancy to sports medicine.
 The focus throughout will be for students to develop a critical and evidence-based approach to musculoskeletal conditions, their diagnosis and management.
 In addition, it will provide excellent preparation for the specialised modules undertaken later in the programme.